ytopt-team/ytopt/README.md

 ```
 # Autotuning problem definition

-1. An example for hyperparameter search of the nerual network on mnist is given in [Benchmark/DL/mnist/problem.py](https://github.com/ytopt-team/ytopt/blob/master/Benchmarks/DL/mnist/problem.py).
+You can define your search problem such as:

-The problem.py file defines the search space:
+* An example for hyperparameter search of the nerual network on mnist is given in [Benchmark/DL/mnist/problem.py](https://github.com/ytopt-team/ytopt/blob/master/Benchmarks/DL/mnist/problem.py).

 ```
 import numpy as np
 from numpy import abs, cos, exp, mean, pi, prod, sin, sqrt, sum